What to do next and what to expect

 REPORTING

-It is always worth reporting because on occasion, when enough evidence is collected from several victims around a particular group, authorities can potentially do something.
+Also, however slim chances may be of justice, it is always worth reporting to authorities because on occasion, when enough evidence is collected from several victims around a particular group, authorities can potentially do something.
 All reports help to create data packages for future investigations.
 Otherwise, the cost of investigating each case far out ways the loss because it’s out of jurisdiction.
 ALL reported data helps to build a truer picture of this crime.
 We need to remove the dark/hidden numbers.
 Find help with reporting in your country here.
 If there is not a link for you, please get in touch and I will aim to find you one.

 The scammers DO KEEP details of victims and they will come back with new numbers, emails or identities.
 If they are too much of a problem it might be worth getting numbers or any other form of contact they had with you changed.
 They may also sell your information on to other criminals.